 Board of Directors

 Mark A. Emalfarb is the founder of Dyadic.
-He has been a member of Dyadic’s board of directors since October 2004 and has served as its Chairman as well as President and Chief Executive Officer of Dyadic from October 2004 until April 2007 and from June 2008 until the present.
-Since founding the predecessor to Dyadic in 1979, Mr. Emalfarb has successfully led and managed the evolution of Dyadic from its origins as a pioneer and leader in providing ingredients used in the stone-washing of blue jeans to the discovery, development, manufacturing and commercialization of specialty enzymes used in various industrial applications and the development of an integrated technology platform based on Dyadic’s patented and proprietary C1 fungal microorganism.
+He has been a member of Dyadic’s board of directors and has served as its Chairman since October 2004 until April 2007 and from June 2008 until January 2015.
+Since founding the predecessor to Dyadic in 1979, Mr. Emalfarb has served as a Director, President and Chief Executive Officer and has successfully led and managed the evolution of Dyadic from its origins as a pioneer and leader in providing ingredients used in the stone-washing of blue jeans to the discovery, development, manufacturing and commercialization of specialty enzymes used in various industrial applications and the development of an integrated technology platform based on Dyadic’s patented and proprietary C1 fungal microorganism.
 Mr. Emalfarb is an inventor of over 25 U.S. and foreign biotechnology patents and patent applications resulting from discoveries related to the Company’s patented and proprietary C1 fungus, and has been the architect behind its formation of several strategic research and development, manufacturing and marketing relationships with U.S. and international partners.
 Mr. Emalfarb earned his B.A. degree from the University of Iowa in 1977.

 Seth J. Herbst, MD has been on Dyadic’s board of directors since June 2008 and is a board certified obstetrician/gynecologist who is also board certified in advanced laparoscopic and minimally invasive gynecologic surgery.
 Dr. Herbst is the founder and President of the Institute for Women’s Health and Body, an OB/GYN practice with multiple locations in Palm Beach County, Florida.
 He is the co-founder of Visions Clinical Research which performs medical and surgical clinical trials throughout the United States.
 Dr. Herbst is also a consultant for multiple medical device companies in the United States and a member of medical advisory boards for these and other companies.
 He received his B.S. degree from American University in 1978 and his medical degree from Universidad del Noreste School of Medicine in Tampico, Mexico in 1983.
 Dr. Herbst completed his OB/GYN residency and was Chief Resident at Long Island College Hospital in Brooklyn, New York.